 According to the American Press Institute, journalism is the activity of “gathering, assessing, creating and presenting news and information.”
 Today, journalism has surpassed the test of time and has evolved to cater to the needs of modern-day society.
 It has undergone remarkable changes in the last decade or two, especially in terms of content and format.
 Journalism is affected by dynamically changing technology that pushes its limits.

-As the Encyclopedia of Life Support Systems discusses, journalism has surpassed major trends such as technology, ownership of news outlets, a shift in audience, professionalism and diversification.
+As the Encyclopedia of Life Support Systems discusses, journalism has surpassed major trends such as technology, ownership of news outlets, a shift in audience, professionalism, and diversification.
 Though technological innovations were not as highly advanced back in the day, it still brought increased production speed.
-Moreover, delivery of information and dramatically improved accuracy in news products such as newspapers, newsletters and magazines.
+Moreover, the delivery of information and dramatically improved accuracy in news products such as newspapers, newsletters, and magazines.

 The imminent death of print journalism

 Radio, television and the widespread use of internet brought a 360 turn to the state of journalism.
 People interested in reading the news through newspapers dropped more significantly within the last couple of years than ever.
 A Pew Research Center analysis in 2014 showed a four percent decline in weekday circulation after a 22 percent growth from 2012 to 2013.
 While major newspapers were less affected, it reflects the reality of people shifting to digital journalism.

 Additionally, the onset of online news, video and social media further dragged revenues in print media down to five percent.
 On the other hand, they increased digital revenues to three percent.
 Pew’s further analysis of comScore’s 2015 data revealed that 39 out of 50 digital websites got more traffic via mobile phones than desktop.